Choosing a domain name for your business is much more than being clever, it’s about finding a great phrase or using the best one available.

 3. Use Your Name as Your Domain Name

-While your URL is very important, it is only one element of what drives traffic to your website.
-In addition, be sure to establish a mobile-friendly site with good content, good graphics and optimized landing pages.
+You’ll want to be sure to establish a mobile-friendly site with unique content, quality graphics and optimized landing pages.